Overwintering Outdoor Tropicals

 Putting them in a winter dormancy situation means stripping all foliage off, leaving only bare stems and branches.
 Canna foliage can be cut low, but the leaves of colocasias must stay on.
 They need to be kept at a temperature ranging between 5-10℃ and have some access to light.
 The soil should be kept just slightly moist to prevent desiccation, but not so damp as to cause root rot.

-Keep them in the coolest room in your home, next to the brightest window for best performance.
+To help prevent this, keep them in the coolest room in your home, next to the brightest window for best performance.
 A conservatory or greenhouse that does not freeze is ideal, or even a cool garage with a window for light can work.
 Mist the foliage as often as you can, and keep the soil just barely moist.

 Eucalyptus and Green Banana

 Eucalyptus is another plant that has become very popular outdoors but, unfortunately, does not fare well indoors.
 One of the hardier varieties, Eucalyptus gunnii, is a zone 8 plant that, if the pot is sunk into the ground on the South or West side of your home and wrapped with N-Sulate, can potentially make it through a winter with temperatures of -8 to -10℃.
+To be on the safe side, however, consider placing it in a cool garage with a window to overwinter.

 Perhaps the most controversy takes place regarding how to overwinter hardy palms, such as the windmill palm (Trachycarpus fortunei).
 In a protected location, windmill palms are considered a zone 7 plant.
 Over time, as they become established, they will tolerate temperatures down to -10 to -12℃.
 In zone 6, they will need some proper winter protection to survive.